The Beehive project is now officially renamed “Keyhive”!

 There is a naming philosophy that says names should be descriptive, or at least present a direct “mental hook” that implies what the signified thing does.
 Additional puns and whimsey help with memorability.

 At the time that we decided on “Beehive”, the team was aware of namespace conflicts in the academic distributed systems literature1.
 Over time it’s become clear that we also have this problem with packages in more than one language ecosystem.
-Since we don’t want to tie the project to Automerge exclusively, prefixing the core project with automerge-*
+Since we don’t want to tie the project to automerge-* was not appropriate.

 We are retaining our apian naming for other parts of the project.
 BeeKEM maintains it’s pun on TreeKEM, and Beelay is the Keyhive-enabled relay.